aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

 About disabling CCR
 -------------------

-When you enable CCR for your service, you connect it to another service (replica service), which results in creating a CCR pair of services.
+When you enable CCR for your service, you connect it to another service, which results in creating a CCR pair of services.
 You can disable CCR for your service either by splitting the services constituting the CCR pair or by deleting one of them.

 * `Aiven console <https://console.aiven.io/>`_
 * CLI